qhgz2013/so-vits-svc-pipeline/README.md

    - ![](images/default.png)
 2. `vits_config_with_harmony.json`
    - reserve harmony track and run VITS separately for the harmony track
-   - slower and the F0 prediction for harmony track may fail commonly
+   - slower and the F0 prediction for harmony track may fail quite often
+   - can produce better quality for the songs with simple harmony
    - ![](images/with_harmony.png)
 3. `vits_config_multi_spk.json` (experimental)
    - for multi-speaker VITS models only